Compare Logitech G Pro X2 Superstrike vs Razer Viper V4 Pro

 Product 1: Logitech G Pro X2 Superstrike

-Onboard memory is mixed: some reviews report up to five onboard profiles, while another says key settings did not persist to the mouse itself.
+Onboard memory is mixed: some reviews praise saved profiles, while another says key settings did not save to the mouse.

 Product 2: Razer Viper V4 Pro